Lyrics: Traditional [Merle Travis]

 That rings like mine

-ChorusRoss James' version with Phil Lesh and Friends includes two additional verses:
+ChorusRoss James' version with Phil Lesh and Friends includes one additional verses:

 Roll on buddy